victorchanglee/SpinVibe/docs/paper.md

 maintain its initialized state before it returns to thermal equilibrium after excitation.
-Critically, short $T_1$ values impose additional constraints on $T_2$, creating interdependent relationships that must be carefully managed through molecular design.[4,5]
+Critically, short $T_1$ values impose additional constraints on $T_2$, creating interdependent relationships that must be carefully managed through molecular design [4,5].
-$T_1$ is limited by the coupling of electronic spins with lattice vibrations, commonly known as phonons.[6]
+$T_1$ is limited by the coupling of electronic spins with lattice vibrations, commonly known as phonons [6].
 This spin--phonon coupling governs energy exchange between the spin system and the vibrational bath, providing the dominant relaxation pathway in many molecular crystals.